Bids and Procurement

 An appeal of a decision of the Director for Procurement may be submitted in writing to the College’s Vice President for Finance and Operations.
 Notification of the intent to appeal a decision of the Director for Procurement shall be communicated to the Director for Procurement, via mail or email, within two (2) business days of receipt of the decision.
 The actual appeal shall be filed not later than seven (7) calendar days after the receipt of such decision.
 The appeal shall contain a detailed statement of the factual and legal grounds upon which a reversal or modification is deemed warranted specifying any errors of law or information not previously considered.
 A decision of an appeal will be made as expeditiously as possible.
 The decision of the Vice President of Finance and Operations shall be final with respect to administrative remedies.

-When a contract or purchase order is awarded on some basis other than price alone, unsuccessful bidders may request a debriefing to the Director for Procurement within a reasonable time.
+When a contract or purchase order is awarded on some basis other than price alone, unsuccessful bidders may request a debriefing from the Director for Procurement within a reasonable time.
 Requests for debriefing shall be made in writing.
 Debriefings shall be provided at the earliest feasible time after the final recommendation has been made and approved the College’s Board of Trustees (if applicable).
 The debriefing shall be conducted by the Director for Procurement.

 The debriefing shall be limited to discussion of the unsuccessful bidder’s proposal and may not include discussion of a competing bidder’s confidential or proprietary information.
 The debriefing shall be factual, consistent with the evaluation proposal and may provide information on areas in which the unsuccessful bidder’s proposal was deemed weak or deficient.